vmc-project/vmc-documentation/content/download/_index.md

 # Download

-The sources are also from GitHub.
-See the detailed instruction further.
+The VMC packages sources are available from the [vmc-project](https://github.com/vmc-project) on [GitHub](https://github.com/).
+See the detailed instructions in the next sections.

 {{% children style="div" depth="999" %}}